When to Use Light vs Dark

 - Applications where a primary media element demands attention

 Individual sections or components can override their inherited theme on a case-by-case basis, enabling the render of an element with a light theme in an predominantly dark-themed interface and vice versa.
 Examples:

 - Dark-themed elements in the Global Status Bar

 - Light-themed modal window in a dark themed app

 While not enabled by default at this time, light and dark themes can be swapped at runtime.
 For situations where lighting conditions can vary considerably, consider enabling runtime theme switching.
 A user-definable switch in the application settings, an ambient light sensor, or respecting OS level dark/light theme settings are all viable options.

-Astro applications using the Astro CSS Library will default to the dark theme with no additional involvement by the developer.
-To enable the light theme with the Astro CSS Library, the
+When using the Astro Web Components, Astro applications will default to the dark theme with no additional involvement by the developer.
+To enable the light theme, the